ulaspolat/case-study/documentation.md

    - Failed API calls are retried with exponential backoff
    - Progress is saved incrementally to allow resuming processing

-### Query Parsing Process
+### Query Enhancement Process

 1. **Complexity Assessment**:
    - Query is analyzed to determine complexity
    - Checks for specific phrases that indicate complexity
    - Counts requirement indicators to assess query sophistication
-   - Determines if LLM parsing is necessary
+   - Determines if LLM enhancement is necessary

-2. **Structured Parsing**:
+2. **Query Optimization**:
    - Complex queries are sent to the OpenAI API
-   - System prompt guides the model to extract structured information
+   - System prompt guides the model to enhance the query for better search
-   - Response is parsed into a standardized JSON format
-   - Structured data includes room type, capacity, view type, features, etc.
+   - Identifies key search terms and removes filler words
+   - Preserves all important constraints from the original query
+   - Returns both original and enhanced queries

 3. **Fallback Handling**:
-   - If structured parsing fails, falls back to basic keyword search
+   - If enhancement fails, falls back to the original query
-   - Preserves original query for search engine processing
    - Handles API errors gracefully
+   - Ensures search can proceed even if enhancement fails

 ### Search Process

 1. **Keyword Search**:
-   - User query is converted to a TF-IDF vector
+   - Enhanced query is converted to a TF-IDF vector
    - Cosine similarity is calculated between the query vector and all description vectors
    - Images with the highest similarity are returned

 2. **Semantic Search**:
-   - User query is encoded into an embedding vector using the transformer model
+   - Enhanced query is encoded into an embedding vector using the transformer model
    - Cosine similarity is calculated between the query embedding and all description embeddings
    - Images with the highest semantic similarity are returned

-3. **Feature-Based Scoring**:
+3. **Result Combination**:
-   - Extracts key features from the query
-   - Checks for "and" constructs requiring multiple features
-   - Applies strict matching for logical operators
-   - Normalizes scores based on feature matches

-4. **Structured Data Scoring**:
-   - Uses structured data from the Query Parser
-   - Performs precise matching on room types, capacities, views, etc.
-   - Implements strict "and" logic for features
-   - Combines with base scores for final ranking
+   - Results from both search methods are combined
+   - Duplicate results are removed, keeping the highest score
+   - Final results are sorted by score
+   - Top results are returned to the user

 ## Cost Optimization